DDDEastMidlandsLimited/dddem-blog/_posts/2019-06-07-mentor-gosia-post.md

 <br/>

-## Thanks Matt!
+## Thanks Gosia!
 Hope you enjoy the conference!

 ---